sstirlin/MSBX5420Spring2019/0104bash/README.md

 https://drive.google.com/file/d/1RUEqo20MA1_5U1LHjCJHblaRnaWgVTv1/view?usp=sharing

-Make sure that you follow along in your own VM.
-Pause the video often and try out the commands yourself.
-A surprising amount of programming is "muscle memory".
+When you are done go into Canvas and mark that you are done.

-Once you have watched, you can reinforce what you have learned by working through this tutorial (if you want):
+Optional:  you can reinforce what you have learned by working through this tutorial:

 https://ryanstutorials.net/linuxtutorial/